-This article is the first part of a four-part series that will address the following:
+This article is the second part of a four-part series that will address the following:

 - What is BERT in understandable language?

 - How BERT affects SEO and content marketing

 - The future of BERT and machine learning